davideaster/docker/docs/sources/use/port_redirection.md

 port is used locally, e.g. by another container, this method is tedious as the IP address of the container changes every time it starts.

-Docker addresses these two problems and give a simple and robust way to access services running inside containers.
+Docker addresses these two problems and gives a simple and robust way to access services running inside containers.

 To allow non-local clients to reach the service running inside the